timker/docs/docs/_documentation/OpenAPI.md

 ## Installation

-You can enable OpenAPI by registering the `OpenApiFeature` plugin in AppHost with:
+You can enable Open API by registering the `OpenApiFeature` plugin in AppHost with:

 ```csharp
 public override void Configure(Container container)